rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 # Development

 The target for RsyncUI is **macOS Monterey**.
 The UI still need some more polish and the updated Xcode 13 and SwiftUI 3 also introduces updates which enhances the UI a lot.
-There are more info about [the development](/post/development/) of RsyncUI.
+There is more info about [the development](/post/development/) of RsyncUI.

 # Using RsyncUI